WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/devenv.md

 # Development Environment

-We will need a place to work and tools for creating a block, this is often referred to as the development enviornment.
+We will need a place to work and tools for creating a block, this is often referred to as the development environment.
 The three main pieces needed for our development environment are:

 1. Node/NPM Development Tools
 2. WordPress Development Site